 To provide some illustrative cost comparisons of BEBs with traditional diesel buses, Table 16 provides an overview of capital costs associated with BEBs and diesel buses, while Table 17 provides an overview of operating and fueling costs associated with BEBs and diesel buses.
 These tables are meant to provide examples of the costs reported by transit agencies operating these technologies and are based on historical data.
 The figures here may differ from what could be expected by AAATA and into the future.
-Inputs and assumptions used in the financial modeling are presented in Section 8.0 and Appendix B Financial and Emissions Modeling Inputs.

-&lt;sup>73 Low-Income Energy Assistance Fund.
+73 Low-Income Energy Assistance Fund.
 Funds collected through the LIEAF surcharge, a state-mandated charge, are remitted directly to the state and help provide heating assistance to low income customers across Michigan.